TheDeanLab/Intro-to-Python/slides/pages/python-data-analysis-ecosystem.md

 import numpy as np
 import pandas as pd

-# generate two arrays of random numbers
-x = np.random.normal(0,1,100)
-y = np.random.uniform(0,1,100)
-# stack them into a matrix that is table-like
+# stack the two random number arrays into a matrix
 tab_xy = np.vstack([x,y]).T

 # convert to pandas table